Wednesday, 16 October 2024

 Pink-barred Sallows, Westcott 4th October

 A bit more casual searching for leaf-mines in the garden over the last couple of days has produced a number of new species for 2024, including vacated examples of Stigmella luteella (on birch) & Stigmella regiella (on hawthorn) as well as active mines of Stigmella microtheriella (on hornbeam), Ectoedemia intimella (on sallow), Ectoedemia occultella (on birch) and Tischeria ekebladella (on our very young oak).
 I was particularly pleased to find Ectoedemia intimella, the mine being on a fallen leaf of narrow-leaved sallow Salix cinerea.
 The species has only been recorded here once before, ten years ago, and again it was an active mine on a fallen leaf but on that occasion of Crack Willow Salix fragilis.
-The tree is unfortunately no longer with us because it started to collapse in high winds three or four years ago so I thought I'd lost all its associated leaf-miners.
+That particular tree is unfortunately no longer with us because it started to collapse in high winds three or four years ago so I thought I'd lost all its associated leaf-miners.

 Active mine of Ectoedemia intimella, Westcott 11th October